xemlock/wp-codemirror-block/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin that enhance the gutenberg functionality. it is use as highlighter.
-With no shortcode required.
+CodeMirror Blocks is useful for developers blog, tutorial site where display formatted (highlighted) code of any program.
+With support of 100+ Language/Mode, with 56 Different Color Themes.

 == Description ==

-This Plugin is useful for developers blog, tutorial site where to display formatted (highlighted) code of any program.
+CodeMirror Blocks is useful for developers blog, tutorial site where to display formatted (highlighted) code of any program.
-It supports 100+ Programming, Scripting, MarkUp Languge.
+It supports 100+ Programming, Scripting and MarkUp Languge, with 56 Different Themes.

 The Code Block is dependent on a [CodeMirror](https://codemirror.net/) library.